skranz/gtreeWebPlay/inst/examples/KuhnPoker/README.md

 This is a more advanced shiny app to play Kuhn Poker.
+For an introductionary example take first a look at the UltimatumGame example app.

 Look at `global.R` for the main code with detailed comments.